 Looking for the best potluck dish ever?
 Hash Brown Casserole has your name written all over it!

 Potatoes, oh how I love you potatoes.
 I may be Italian , but I would have been a darn good Irish woman.
 If I had my way potatoes would be incorporated into every meal.
+They just make the ultimate comfort food no matter what you’re making- but especially this funeral potatoes recipe.

 So many varieties….a blank canvas to create just about any taste or texture.
 Hash Brown Casserole is one of my many favorite recipes.
 Hash Brown Casserole is also sometimes known as Funeral Potatoes.
-I just learned that!

-What are they called funeral potatoes?
+Why are they called funeral potatoes?
 Well, they are commonly associated with a dish you bring to a grieving family or as a potluck side dish for funeral receptions in the midwest.
 They are also referred to as a potato hotdish, cheesy hash browns or even party potatoes.

 The next question is are they “hash browns” or “hashbrowns”?
 Technically it is two words: hash brown and refers strictly to shredded potatoes that are “hashed” and then browned with diced onion and shortening.
 Diced potatoes are home fries or crispy fried potatoes.